 The Student Services and Amenities Fee (SSAF) is a compulsory fee charged by universities and other higher education providers to fund and improve services and amenities of a non-academic nature.
 Find out more about SSAF.

 CQUniversity introduced a compulsory SSAF from Term 1, 2012, and has sought feedback from students each year regarding their preferences for funding allocation.
 In keeping with this consultation process, students are also welcome to speak with their Student Representative Council (SRC) member should they wish to provide feedback.

 The consultation period for 2019 initiatives closes Monday, 15 October 2018.
 See the Student Consultation section below for more information.

-Student Representative Council, and students invited to review current initiatives and proposed new SSAF priorities for the following year.
-Consultation period for 2019 initiatives closes Monday, 15 October 2018.
+Student Representative Council and students invited to review current initiatives and proposed new SSAF priorities for the following year.
+The consultation period for 2019 initiatives closes Monday, 15 October 2018.

 August 2018 Student Survey